RubixML/ML/docs/inference.md

 ```

 ## Estimation of Probabilities
 Sometimes, you may not just want to know the outcome of a prediction but also how *certain* the model is about a particular outcome.
-Classifiers and clusterers that implement the [Probabilistic](https://docs.rubixml.com/en/latest/probabilistic.html) interface have a method `proba()` that outputs the joint probability estimates for each class or cluster number.
+Classifiers and clusterers that implement the [Probabilistic](https://docs.rubixml.com/en/latest/probabilistic.html) interface have a method `proba()` that outputs the joint probability estimates for each class or cluster number as shown in the example below.

 **Example**
 ```php